 Serving presentation is part of the appeal of this recipe.
 You can call these crispy bottom potstickers, upside down gyoza, or crispy top potstickers…whatever you call it, the crispy layer is the star of the show.

-- Garnish: Consider garnishing the plate with garnishes like chopped cilantro, green onions, or sesame seeds to add color and flavor.
+- Garnish: Consider garnishing the plate with garnishes like chopped cilantro, green onions, crispy garlic bits, or sesame seeds to add color and flavor.
 Consider drizzling with Japanese BBQ sauce for a flavor-burst twist!

 - Serving Temperature: Serve the potstickers immediately while they are still hot and crispy to ensure the best texture and taste, BUT this crispy layer is so awesome because it will stay crispy for hours if you don’t finish everything.